GHBrown/LATTE-Functions/README.md

 - generate LAMMPS pairwise potential files
 - generate tight binding parameterizations in the form of `.skf` files, which LATTE can convert to a usable parameterization with its built-in converter `DLtab.py`

+See "Working with the provided functions" to see what kind of inputs the functions expect, and see "Documentation" for the function definitions and explanations of the input and output variables.

+See `example/example.py` for a working example using some of the provided functions.

 ## Working with the provided functions